Pular para conteúdo

 • Access Logs (max 1000) – Shows recent access logs, including timestamp, host, client IP, response code, method, and URI.

-Unlike the dedicated Portal Inline NGINX Logs dashboard, which shows only NGINX error and access logs, the NGINX Logs row presents these logs alongside other key node and Wallarm metrics.
+Unlike the dedicated Portal Inline NGINX Logs dashboard, which shows only NGINX error and access logs, the Node Logs row presents these logs alongside other key node and Wallarm metrics.
 This way you can monitor NGINX traffic in context, correlate errors with overall performance, and detect potential issues more efficiently.

 To quickly view NGINX error and access logs without additional metrics, use the dedicated Portal Inline NGINX Logs dashboard.